nashville-software-school/client-side-mastery/book-2-the-novice/chapters/DAILY_JOURNAL_STATIC_LAYOUT.md

 ### Project Directory and First Files

-Create a new sub-directory in your `workspace` directory named `daily-journal`.
-In that directory, create an `index.html` file and a `journal.css` file.
+1. Create a new sub-directory in your `workspace` directory named `daily-journal`.
+1. In that directory, create another subdirectory named `src`.
+This directory is where all of your source code will live.
+1. In the `src` directory, create an `index.html` file.
+1. In the `src` directory, create another sub-directory named `scripts`.
+This directory will contain all of your JavaScript files in the future.
+1. In the `src` directory, create a `styles` directory and create a `journal.css` file in it.

 ![](./images/97RFcUEOLV.gif)

-Once those are created, open Visual Studio Code with the `code .` command in the terminal.
+Once those are created, make sure you are in your root directory and open Visual Studio Code with the `code .` command in the terminal.
 Once it launches, you are ready to start coding.

 ### Boilerplate HTML Code